 Sandy and dusty environment – When travelling to India, Africa or other hot and dusty places, I always have a small paintbrush in my bag.
 Use the ones for painting walls, not canvases, because they’re bigger with tougher bristles.
 I use these to brush off the camera and lens before swapping lenses or changing cards.
 I’ve dropped lenses and cameras before, and they survive a lot, but getting dust into working parts can cause a lot of damage over time.
 This also helps with dust which will inevitably find its way to the sensor.

 Saltwater and sea spray – Dangerous for your camera and can cause real havoc.
 Not at the time of taking the images because most modern cameras are well-sealed.
 Over time the salt moisture can get in and cause rust to the critical parts.
 When you return to your hotel, get a cloth dampened with tap water and wipe down the external surfaces.

 8. Street Portraits

 Approach interesting locals and see if they’d agree to let you photograph them.
 Start with eye contact or a smile.
 Chat with them for a little while and tell them what you are doing.
 Explain to them why you want to take their photo.
-You need to build a small level of trust so engage and be interested in what they have to say.
-A few will agree, most will say no, which is natural.
-Never offer to pay for photos though.
+You need to build a small level of trust, so engage with them and be interested in what they have to say.
+A few will agree, and many will say no, which is natural.
+Never offer to pay for photos, though.
 It sets a bad precedent and makes it difficult for all other photographers following you.
 Simply thank the locals and walk away if they insist on payment.